 Can Domestic Cats Have Autism?

-Autism is a neurodevelopmental condition that affects social interaction, communication, and sensory processing in humans.
-However, since cats do not share the same neurological framework as humans, the term “autism” cannot be directly applied to them.
-Even so, many behaviors that people describe as “autistic” in cats often have alternative explanations rooted in feline biology and psychology.
+Autism is a neurodevelopmental condition.
+It affects social interaction, communication, and sensory processing in humans.
+However, cats do not share the same neurological framework as humans.
+Therefore, the term „autism” cannot be directly applied to them.
+That said, many behaviors people describe as „autistic” in cats have alternative explanations rooted in feline biology and psychology.

 Why Cats May Seem „Autistic”

 Cats are naturally more independent and less socially expressive than humans.
-Consequently, certain individuals may:
+As a result, certain individuals may display behaviors that seem unusual.
+These include:

 -